-The Jupiter Summer Tour 2006 - Lorraine - Black Forest - Alsace
+The Jupiter Summer Tour in the year 2006 - Lorraine - Black Forest - Alsace

-The Jupiter summer tour 2006 was from July 20th where we met at our hotel just south of Laon We returned home on Saturday July 29th
+The Jupiter summer tour 2006 was from July 20th - where we met at our hotel just south of Laon in France - to Saturday July 29th when we returned home

-Although rain was possible, and there was some - the hot sunny weather did last!
+Although rain was possible, and there was some - the hot sunny weather did last for us!

 Here we all are!!